 Drain soaked lentils (a quick wash for them) and cover with your veg stock (approx 1 inch above lentils) in a saucepan.
 Add a little sea salt and bring gently to the boil, then cover and simmer.
 Cook as per packet guidelines (30 minutes should do), try one for ‘bite’.

 Once lentils are 10 minutes from being cooked, stir them and add your potatoes (it should be looking quite stew-like by now) and cook for 5 minutes, then add your garlic, chilli, carrots and tomatoes, cook for a further 5 minutes.
-Then stir in the butter (or olive oil), lemon juice and coriander and place a lid on the stew, turning the heat off.
+Then stir in the olive oil, lemon juice and coriander and place a lid on the stew, turning the heat off.
 Let the flavours marinade for a few minutes and then serve.

 We normally have it topped with a little olive oil and toasted sunflower seeds, with brown rice and yoghurt.
 Just by itself with a fresh green salad is also great.